 All Banner patches and new releases are continually tested to ensure that they work properly when applied in our production database.
+We have also been asked to be a beta campus for many of the new Banner 9 patches and installs.
 Student Revenue Data Submissions (SRDS) is consistently monitored with new patches, as well as reporting the submission to System Administration once per year.